wagner-de-carvalho/twix/README.md

 # Twix
 A simple social network implementation.
+You can:
+- create users;
+- add followers;
+- follow an user,
+- show users;
+- create posts;
-You can add users, add followers, follow an user, show users, create posts, add likes to posts.
+- add likes to posts.

 ### To start your Phoenix server: